Bird Friendly City

 Join Vaughan's Bird Team

-You can help advance City of Vaughan to Bird-friendly Certification!
+You can help advance the City's Bird-friendly Certification!
 Through Nature Canada, recruitment is underway for the City of Vaughan Bird Team.
 The Team’s mission is to protect the birds in Vaughan by:

 • creating safer urban environments